manzanotree/warmregards/README.md

 There's an endpoint to manually trigger an email send.
 Maybe you're crafting the perfect snarky remark and want to make sure it looks just right.

 This endpoint will always send to your configured user.
 In this case, your gmail address.
-Making a `GET` request to `localhost:8080/bombsaway` will send 1 email using config for email subject and email body.
+Making a `GET` request to `localhost:8080/bombsaway` will send 1 email using the subject and message from the `.txt` files configured above.

 # To Do
 - Better main control.
 Run program, then start bombardment on keypress.
-- Improve how to run program in test mode.
+- Improve how to run in test mode.
 - Organize the code better.
 - Better kill process when email sends should terminate.
 - Make more configurable with different smtps.